-Semester-Initiated Academic Monitoring

-The Semester-Initiated Academic Monitoring Program may be initiated during the semester when a student:

-- 1. Receives a grade below 80% on two consecutive tests or papers anytime during the semester. - 2.
-Is identified by the faculty after the initial course assessment test - 3.
-Performs below a satisfactory level in clinical - 4.
-Attendance reaches the 20% absent mark. - 5.
-Is notified by an instructor, Student Services or the Registrar of any of the above.
+- 1) The Semester-Initiated Academic Monitoring Program may be initiated during the semester when a student is notified by an instructor, Student Services or the Registrar of any of the below: - receives a grade below 80% on two consecutive tests or papers anytime during the semester - performs below a satisfactory level in clinical - reaches the 20% absent attendance metric - 2) The Student who fails a course the previous semester is placed on Academic Monitoring and the student must take Focus Learning Seminar with the instructor of the course that the student is repeating

-While on Semester-Initiated Academic Monitoring, students are encouraged to:
+Successful completion of the Academic Monitoring program would require students to do the following:

-- Review the material, do homework and additional work as assigned by the course instructors. - Meet with instructor(s) for tutoring and consultation. - Attend all classes and appointments with instructor(s). - Be the initiator of all these activities. - Work on the improvement of time management, study skills, and test-taking skills. - Maintain positive attitude and be accountable for one's own activities on the way to academic success. - Create and follow an Academic Success Plan that is formulated with the instructor(s). - Must sign-in in the student tutoring/learning center for attendance recording.
+- Review the material, complete homework and additional work as assigned by the course instructors - Meet with instructor(s) for tutoring and consultation - Attend all classes and appointments with instructor(s) - Work on the improvement of time management, study skills, and test-taking skills - Maintain positive attitude and be accountable for one's own activities on the way to academic success - Create and follow an Academic Success Plan that is formulated with the instructor(s).
+This success plan consists of material targeted toward the student's weakness in the class. - Follow up with Student Service Coordinator and review the Academic Success Plan to improve their current situation - Attend monthly meetings with their current class instructor and Student Service Coordinator